mosip/esignet-signup/README.md

   cd helm
   ./restart-all.sh
   ```

 ## APIs
 API documentation is available [here](https://mosip.stoplight.io/docs/identity-provider/branches/signupV1/t9tvfbteqqokf-e-signet-signup-portal-ap-is).

+## Credits

+We extend our sincere appreciation to the [Cambodia team](/Credits.md) for their invaluable support to MOSIP by implementing the Signup UI and service module.
+We are truly impressed by your commitment and outstanding contribution.

 ## License
 This project is licensed under the terms of [Mozilla Public License 2.0](LICENSE).